makecodexyz/weather/README.md

 ## deploy

 When I push code to github, the Webhooks will push a message to my server.
-On my server, a nodejs app hosted, it will pull && build source code from github when received a message pushed from github.
+On my server, a python app hosted, it will pull && build source code from github when received a message pushed from github.